Sugar-Free Montreal Steak Seasoning

 Montreal Steak Seasoning is a great way to add flavor to steak or other grilled meats, and I hate paying a lot of money for a spice mix when I have the ingredients and can make it myself.
-So this post has my version of Montreal Steak Seasoning; enjoy!
+And sometimes the steak rubs you buy have added sugar, and I don’t like that either.
+So this post has my recipe for Sugar-Free Montreal Steak Seasoning; enjoy!

-Steak is something a lot of Americans love, and sometimes people write and ask me if you can eat steak on the South Beach diet.
-Of course, I’m not a representative of South Beach, so I can only give my opinion, but I tell them you can eat steak if it’s lean steak.
-The newest books spell it out more clearly, specifying that “lean” means 10 grams or less total fat and 4.5 grams or less saturated fat per 100 grams.
-In other words, if you’re following South Beach you should choose steaks that are less than 10% fat.
+Steak is something a lot of Americans love, and of course nicely marbled steak is perfect for low-carb and Keto diet.
+But you can also eat steak on the original South Beach diet, although if you’re following South Beach you should choose steaks that are less than 10% fat.
 That’s not actually that hard to do, if you’re willing to do a little trimming.

 Other Montreal Steak Seasoning or Steak Rub Recipes: